 Minna’s subtly patterned kitchen textiles can be mixed and matched or grouped together for a chic set.
 The sage potholder makes a lovely pair with the sage oven mitt and looks equally elegant with the peach or indigo.
 All of Minna’s handcrafted goods are made by artisans who set their own prices and work in safe, healthy, positive working environments.

-Dotted with azure blue and deep navy, this Camden Hand Towel will bring seaside vibes no matter where you’re located or which season it is.
+Dotted with azure blue and bright tangerine, this Camden Hand Towel will bring summer vibes no matter where you’re located or which season it is.
 Creative Women’s natural fiber towels are made by women artisans in Ethiopia from hand-spun Ethiopian cotton.
 The brand is a member of the Fair Trade Federation and follows ethical production practices, paying fair wages and ensuring healthy working conditions.

 4. FINEX Cast Iron Lean Grill Pan — $99